By Tania Ellis | Consulting | Intro | Tool

 That’s the reason why leading office furniture producer Kinnarps has developed The Better Effect Index – a digital tool that helps their customers make the right functional and sustainable interior design choice.

-Similarly, the Cradle to Cradle certified acoustic panel company Troldtekt, not only highlights the sound and design features of its products, but also emphasizes healthy indoor climate and documented sustainability amongst its “6 good reasons for choosing Troldtekt” >
+Similarly, the Cradle to Cradle certified acoustic panel company Troldtekt, not only highlights the sound and design features of its products, but also emphasizes healthy indoor climate and documented sustainability amongst its “6 good reasons for choosing Troldtekt”.

-Features Benefits
+Illustration: Features and Benefits

 When planning your (sales) communication, it’s important that you don’t treat all customers alike.

+Amongst B2C consumers you’ll find segments of both passionate promoters, skeptics, and those who are indifferent.
 The same applies for B2B and B2G customers, who will always display different levels of “sustainability maturity”:

 To some, sustainability is a value-adding business parameter, while others perceive it as a risk management factor or a philanthropic way to give back to society.

-your sales and communications efforts accordingly, so it becomes crystal clear how your sustainability efforts for instance:
+Therefore, it is crucial that you differentiate your sales and communications efforts accordingly, so it becomes crystal clear how your sustainability efforts for instance:

 • Create a measurable (financial) gain for your customer